Not every business owner anticipates running an online membership system when they launch their business.

 Rachel’s team has invested a lot of time in getting the setup conducive for their members’ success.
 Let’s take a look.

 Rachel spends a lot of time thinking through what’s going to take her business and her clients’ businesses to the next level.
-She listens to the pain points the coaches inside her courses and membership share, and what they’re asking her to create next.
+She listens to the pain points the coaches inside her courses and membership share, and what they’re asking her to create in the next additions to her online membership system.